sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Tell players about the content you added last session in response to a signal you got from them.

-Look at your touchstone list.
+Look at your Touchstone List.
 Are you still playing the setting and the themes and tones you all wanted when you started?

 ### Give Notes